JayaramJey/llama_model_training/README.md

 # Steps for training and use
 ### Set up instructions
 - Clone the repository
+    - git remote add origin https://github.com/JayaramJey/llama_model_training.git
-- Set up a virtual environment using the following prompt
+- Set up a virtual environment using the following prompt (or any other environment type you want to use)
     - `conda create -n emotion-classifier`
 - cd to the src file
 - Active the new environment